wp-plugins/bepro-listings/readme.txt

 == Other Notes ==

-BePro Listings is very easy to setup and its compatible with most themes.
-This makes it ideal for various user types ranging from novices to wordpress experts.
-This plugin is adaptable to multiple directory needs because of its configurable architechture.
-We package features typically used for directory related niches like, real estate, portfolio, knowledgebase and business listings

-Because of the configuration options, the plugin's footprint is very lite.
-It only loads the features your website needs.
-When ready to extend the core functionality, our over 20 addons facilitate tons of added features that are only applicable to a subset of users e.g. Event Managers, Car Dealers, Paid submission directories, etc.

-Note that BePro Listings is part of the BePro Software Suite of products.
+BePro Listings is part of the BePro Software Suite of products.
 Maintained by the BePro Software Team, you know that this product will be well supported for years to come.
 As part of our suite, it also integrates with other software we create like BePro Email and BePro Cart.
-This integration guarantees compatability and continues our trend of offering you a flexible way to build the directory experience that your users require.
+This integration guarantees compatability and continues our trend of offering you a flexible way to build the website experience that your users require.

+Integration with other plugins in our suite is always free and integrated into the core of our plugins.
+For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
+The notification features are similar, requiring BePro Email to be installed.
+This separation allows us to develop multiple products with extensive payment and notification features.
+Most importantly, this architecture provides a central and familiar interface for you to managing these feeautures.

 == Changelog ==